Hierarchical Long Video Understanding with Audiovisual Entity Cohesion and Agentic Search

 \subsection{Overview}

-Recent RAG-based and agent-based frameworks for long-video understanding typically construct their databases using clip-level captions~\cite{zhang2025dvd} and global entity sets that link disjoint clips \cite{VideoRAG, AdaVideoRAG,shen2025vgent}.
-However, this combination of local-clip and global-entity structure does not adequately reflect the inherent hierarchical nature of video content, where scenes, events and entities appear and evolve in alternating patterns.
-For global or scene-level queries, e.g. \textit{“what is the video about?”} or \textit{“What is the name of the song sung by the third contestant?”}, as well as locally ambiguous queries like \textit{“what does the protagonist do at 12:00-12:30?"}, models require long-range contextual information.
-Relying solely on online retrieval of local fragments can result in incomplete answers or overwhelm the model with redundant and incoherent information.
-To address this, we propose an offline hierarchical video indexing approach that parses the video into structured representation at the global, scene, segment and entity levels prior to querying.
-Furthermore, most existing methods focus primarily on the visual modality and may use subtitles as supplementary text, while overlooking the role of speaker identity.
-Unlike visual appearance or behavior, which may vary across clips, speaker voice remains relatively consistent, offering a robust cue for maintaining long-range identity coherence.
+Recent RAG and agentic frameworks typically construct databases from clip-level captions~\cite{zhang2025dvd} and global entity sets that link disjoint clips \cite{VideoRAG, AdaVideoRAG,shen2025vgent}.
+However, this combination of local-clip and global-entity does not capture the inherent hierarchical nature of video content, where entities, events, and scenes evolve at different temporal scales and interact over long horizons.
+Consequently, both global/scene-level queries (e.g. \textit{``what is the video about?''} or \textit{``What is the name of the song sung by the third contestant?''}) and locally ambiguous queries (e.g., \textit{``what does the protagonist do at 12{:}00-12{:}30?''}) require long-range contextual reasoning.
+Relying solely on online retrieval of local fragments can yield incomplete evidence or overwhelm the model with redundant and incoherent information.

-To overcome these limitations, we introduce a framework for \textit{hierarchical video indexing and agentic retrieval}, which integrates audiovisual entity cohesion and multi-level temporal abstraction, enabling coherent and efficient long video understanding.
-We aim to perform an offline parsing to construct a structured database with four-level hierarchy:
+To address these issues, we propose a framework for \textit{semantic-coherent hierarchical video indexing and agentic retrieval} that performs offline parsing to construct a structured database and enables query-dependent navigation over multiple granularities.
+A key ingredient is \textit{audiovisual entity cohesion}: rather than treating audio as subtitle text only, we leverage speaker identity as a complementary and often more stable cue for entity continuity.
+Speaker identity can remain informative even when visual evidence becomes unreliable due to occlusion, changes in viewpoint or lighting, motion blur, crowded scenes, shot transitions, or off-screen speakers.
+This cross-modal cue helps consolidate fragmented entity observations and provides more reliable building blocks for higher-level scene interpretation.